 Bremerton's water sources depend on rainfall to fill the surface reservoir and to supply groundwater aquifers.
 Peak day usage in the summer can increase water demands from 30 to 100% which can put a strain on the water system.
 Reducing outdoor water use will help reduce summer time peaks.
 Rain barrels are a great way to save water outdoors as is washing your car at a car wash that recycles their water.
 Using native plants and mulches in your garden can help too.

-Bremerton is already doing an excellent job with water efficiency but still has some room to improve.
+Bremerton is doing a great job with water efficiency but there's always room to improve.
 The following water efficiency goals were adopted in December 2006 by the Bremerton City Council:

 - Maintain water use per single family household to below 195 gallons per day on a three year average.